Camp for those with disabilities to be built on campus of former Dana College

 - Cabins will be built with extra space to accommodate wheelchairs and other medical equipment needed for the safety of campers.

-The land was purchased from Angel Shares Inc., the nonprofit that owns the campus and is developing part of the property into a facility that helps adults become successful after aging out of foster care.
+The land was purchased from Angel Shares Inc., the nonprofit that owns the campus and is developing its portion of the property into a facility that helps adults become successful after aging out of foster care.

 The camp will include cabins, a swimming pool, a ropes course, a lake with boats, and archery and horse riding facilities.
 Preliminary plans have been approved by the City of Blair.

-As has been the case in the past, it is open to people of all ages and any manner of disability, Patrick said.
+As has been the case in the past, the camp will be open to people of all ages and any manner of disability, Patrick said.
 Past campers have ranged in age from 5 to 82.

-Ed Shada, founder of Angel Shares Inc., said the Easterseals project will complement the work of Angel Shares.
-With the camp as a neighbor, participants in Angel Shares will have yet another opportunity for employment and volunteerism, he said.
+Ed Shada, founder of Angel Shares Inc., said the Easterseals project will complement the work of his group.
+With the camp as a neighbor, participants in Angel Shares will have another opportunity for employment and volunteerism, he said.

 The area that has been sold is the western portion of the campus, adjacent to Black Elk-Neihardt Park.
 It includes Rasmussen Hall and Holling Hall.

 The 151-acre campus was donated to Angel Shares by Omaha developer Frank Krejci.
-Angel Shares sold these 65 acres to Easterseals for $431,154, according to the Washington County Register of Deeds.
+Angel Shares sold the 65 acres to Easterseals for $431,154, according to the Washington County Register of Deeds.

 Shada said the sale price was set below market value to facilitate construction of the camp.
 Additionally, the proceeds will help Angel Shares renovate the cafeteria and gymnasium.